 Front Desk Agent Must-Have Resume Skills and Keywords

-The top three keywords people who held Front Desk Agent descriptions listed on their resumes are Receptionist (appearing on 34.62%), Reservation Management (appearing on 15.16%), and Cashier (appearing on 9.1%).
-58.88% of resumes with Front Desk Agent descriptions have at least one of these terms.
+The top three keywords people who held Front Desk Agent descriptions listed on their resumes are Receptionist (appearing on 23.76%), Customer Service (appearing on 18.68%), and Reservation Management (appearing on 12.57%).
+55.01% of resumes with Front Desk Agent descriptions have at least one of these terms.
 The Resume Checklist will help you make sense of whether or not employers are also demanding these skills.
-Housekeeping, Guest Service, and Hospitality are still quite common, and a respectable share of skills found on resumes for Front Desk Agent with 22.16% of the total.
-At 18.96%, Answer Phones, Data Entry, Resort Experience, and Outlook appear far less frequently, but are still a significant portion of the 10 top Front Desk Agent skills and qualifications found on resumes.
+Cashier, MS Office, and Hospitality are still quite common, and a respectable share of skills found on resumes for Front Desk Agent with 20.89% of the total.
+At 24.11%, Housekeeping, Communication Skills, Guest Service, and Scheduling appear far less frequently, but are still a significant portion of the 10 top Front Desk Agent skills and qualifications found on resumes.

 Here is a simple table of the top 10 skills and qualifications as listed by employers in Front Desk Agent job postings since January of 2018, followed by the top 10 skills and qualifications most commonly listed by people who held the title of Front Desk Agent on their resumes.

 |Skills Listed by Employees